Sagarika9316/About-bigdata/README.md

   **_Data Analysis_**

-  1.**_Query Process_** :Query is a way to get useful data subsets by some process like abstract modellingand standardizing them to one another
+  1.**_Query Process_** : Query is a way to get useful data subsets by some process like abstract modellingand standardizing them to one another
-        .Exammple - Data base modelling, semantic data modelling
+        .Exammple - Database modelling, semantic data modelling

   2.**_No SQL_** : Certain methods in big data and queries cannot only be done by SQL queries we have to use no sql in such cases